-For companies and people doing cross-border business, the spectre of double taxation looms large.
+For companies and people doing cross-border business, the specter of double taxation looms large.
 Envision having to pay taxes on your same income twice: once in your country of origin and once in your home nation.
 This is not only financially burdensome but can also deter foreign trade and investment.

 This is where Double Taxation Avoidance Agreements (DTAAs) come in, offering much-needed relief.
 The Netherlands, a country well-known for its thriving global business environment, has a vast DTAA network that facilitates easier cross-border transactions and optimal tax arrangements.